 Finishing the Plastic Yarn

-At the beginning and end of the bag, you'll end up with additional loops hanging off the strand rather than straight pieces after you've done the cutting described in step two.
+At the beginning and end of the bag, you'll end up with additional loops hanging off the strand rather than straight pieces after you've done the cutting.

 You can either trim these pieces at an angle to cut the loop open or just trim the loop off.

 You lose a little length that way but it isn't a big loss if you cut off a little here (or ever accidentally cut the plarn in such a way that it breaks the continuous strand).Continue to 4 of 4 below.

 04 of 04

 For the spiral cutting method of making plastic yarn, as before, you'll trim off the top and bottom of the bag.
 Working with the bag in a single layer rather than cutting through both layers, pick a point (such as along one of the side seams) to cut down into the bag to the depth that you want the width of your yarn to be.
 Begin cutting around the bag, cutting and spiraling down as you go.

 Pay attention as you work your way around the bag, and if it ever looks like you're about to cut the strip so it will no longer be attached to the bag, just cut at an angle to give yourself more room to work.

 Of course, it's not the end of the world if you do cut the yarn off from the bag before you've reached the end.
 You'll just have a couple of shorter lengths to work with rather than one piece as long as the whole bag.